 Snowman Trek, Complete Version, 32 days in Bhutan

-Depending on your Druk Air flight to Paro and the prevailing weather, one can capture breath-taking views of Mount Everest, Kanchenjunga and other well known Himalayan peaks, including the sacred Mount Chomolhari and Jitchu Drake in Bhutan.
+Depending on your Druk Air flight to Paro and the prevailing weather, one can capture breath-taking views of Mount Everest, Kangchenjunga and other well known Himalayan peaks, including the sacred Mount Chomolhari and Jitchu Drake in Bhutan.
 On arrival at Paro International Airport, you will be received and escorted to your hotel by our company representative.

 We make an excursion to Bhutan's most revered and certainly most famous site, the Taktsang Monastery.
 We ascend on a forested path, climbing steeply toward the towering granite cliffs, 500 meters above the valley floor.
 On this cliff face, overlooking a dizzying drop off, is the historic cave, the Takstang Senge Samdup, where the Buddhist master, Padmasambhava, meditated in the 8th Century.
 Legend has it that he traveled there from Tibet, riding on the back of Yeshe Tsogyal, whom he had transformed into a flying tigress to enable the journey.
 In the evening we will enjoy a typical Bhutanese dinner.
 Overnight at hotel.

 Drive toDrugyel Dzong where the trek begins.
 The trail, a jeep track at first, follows the Pachu River gently uphill through villages and agricultural fields.
-We walk 4 to 5 hours reach the night’s camp at Shana, just beyond an army outpost.
+We walk 4 to 5 hours to reach the nights camp at Shana, just beyond an army outpost.
 (2800 m) 5/6 hours